Chris Sacca: Shark Tank and media

 Sacca regularly speaks about venture capital and investing in media.
 He has been characterized as an expert by Business Week, Fortune magazine, CNBC, the BBC, CNN, Fox and NPR.
-Also, Sacca's interview during the initial Startup podcast inspired the pilot episode of the ABC television version of Start Up starring Zach Braff with Sacca playing himself.
+Sacca's interview in the first season of Gimlet Media's StartUp podcast inspired the pilot episode of the ABC television version of Start Up starring Zach Braff with Sacca playing himself.
 He played himself in the "Overton Window" episode of Billions.

 He has also appeared on other television shows.
 In 2015 he first appeared as a "Guest Shark" in episode 4 of season 7 of the ABC reality television show Shark Tank, which dramatizes seed-stage investment negotiations.
 Subsequently, appearing in three other season 7 episodes, Sacca invested in HatchBaby, Bee Free Honee, Rent Like a Champion, and Brightwheel.
 Sacca continued to appear as a guest shark in five episodes of season 8.
 Among others, he invested in a business that opens lemonade stands, and on February 17, 2017 in episode 168, Sacca along with guest Lori Greiner invested $600,000 for 5% of ToyMail, a plush toy which connects to a messaging app.
 Sacca has a role in the ABC sitcom Alex, Inc., where he plays himself and reenacts his interactions with Alex Blumberg.